A person is using a tablet displaying a budgeting app with a dollar sign icon, surrounded by a pen, notepad, and plant on a wooden table.

 ✅ Survive without trendy gimmicks

-✅ Offer something useful in any economy
+✅ Offer something valuable in any economy

 …then you’re on the right track.